 Johnny Depp biography

-Actor Johnny Depp was born on June 9, 1963, in Owensboro, Kentucky.
-After several small roles, Depp landed his first legitimate movie role in the film Nightmare on Elm Street (1984).
-Afterwards, Depp started studying acting.
-The lessons paid off in 1987, when he landed a role on the TV show 21 Jump Street.
-He has since starred in and recieved award nominations for several popular films.
+Born in Kentucky in 1963, Johnny Depp, landed his first legitimate movie role in the film Nightmare on Elm Street (1984) after having taken on several smaller parts.
+Afterwards, he began studying acting.
+The lessons paid off in 1987, when he landed a role on the television show 21 Jump Street.
+He has since starred in several popular films and gained notoriety for his work on the silver screen.
+Depp has also become known for taking on darker roles, in films such as Edward Scissorhands (1990), Sleepy Hollow (1999) and Alice in Wonderland (2010).

-In 1978, when Depp was 15, Johnny's parents divorced.
+In 1978, when Depp was 15, his parents got divorced.
 As the youngest of four, it became Johnny's job to go to his father's office and pick up the weekly child-support money.
 The split caused a rift between Johnny and his father.

 At 16, Depp dropped out of high school and joined the garage band, The Kids.
 The group became successful enough to open for the Talking Heads and the B-52s, but they barely made ends meet.
 Depp lived for months in a friend's '67 Chevy Impala.